SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 10. Write a JavaScript program to compute the sum and product of an array of integers.
 11. Write a JavaScript program which accept a string as input and swap the case of each character.
 For example if you input 'The Quick Brown Fox' the output should be 'tHE qUICK bROWN fOX'.

+12. Suppose you have 11 marbles and a two-pan balance used to  compare the weight of 2 things.
+All of the marbles weigh the same except for one, which is heavier than all of the others.
+How would you find the heaviest marble if you are only allowed to weigh the marbles 3 times?

 # Popular Algorithm Questions
 1. Given a string of characters as input, write a function that returns it with the characters reversed.